Diving helmet: Failure of sealed pull pin

 The incident occurred after an air dive, when the dive team was assisting the diver to remove his helmet.
 On the block side of the hat, the sealed pull pin came apart whilst undressing the diver.
 Upon inspection, the dive team found that the threaded part of the shaft on the plunger, at the base of the threading, just above the square key, had broken and the knob had separated from the pull pin assembly.
 The Nyloc lock nut was connected to the top threaded section and still in the end of the knob.
 All parts of the pull pin assembly were recovered.
 Both sealed pull pin assemblies on the helmet were removed and replaced.

-Kirby Morgan strongly recommend that the tender, stand-by diver, or at least a second person, ALWAYS perform a pre-dive check that includes checking the sealed pull pins to ensure that both are functioning correctly and are fully engaged and latched in the closed position prior to each and every dive.
+Kirby Morgan strongly recommends that the tender, stand-by diver, or at least a second person, ALWAYS performs a pre-dive check that includes checking the sealed pull pins to ensure that both are functioning correctly and are fully engaged and latched in the closed position prior to each and every dive.

 Image7 (3)